-Graduates have attended outstanding colleges & universities like Harvard, Stanford, Dartmouth, Duke, Airforce Academy, Military Academy, USC, University of Washington, Baylor, Biola, New St. Andrews, Wheaton, Grove City, Lipscomb, LeTourneau, Cedarville, and The King's College.
+Graduates have attended outstanding colleges & universities like Harvard, Stanford, Dartmouth, Duke, U.S. Air Force Academy, U.S. Military Academy at West Point, Hillsdale, USC, University of Washington, Baylor, Biola, New Saint Andrews, Wheaton, Grove City, Lipscomb, LeTourneau, Cedarville, and The King's College.

 40% of our graduates enter engineering, science, and medical fields.

 60 different area churches.

 Latin studies currently span third through tenth grade.
 We structure a range of individualized tutoring options for transfer students to help them get up to speed.